mercadolibre/mobile-dependencies_whitelist/README.md

 ## What does the robolectric plugin do for us?

-This plugin creates all necesary files to make Robolectric run using library dependencies.
+This plugin creates all necessary files to make Robolectric run using library dependencies.
 It also provides to Android Unit Testing libraries a mechanism to register R auto-generated classes because Android's library plugin does not provide it.

 ***If you are working on an Android library**, Android Gradle Plugin will not auto-generate R classes for Unit Testing variants, so you will not be able to create tests asserting resources.
 This plugin fixes this issue, you only need to create a **'gradle.properties'** file in your library root folder.
 Inside this specify an "exampleApp" property indicating your test application name.
 This will let Android plugin to obtain needed R auto-generated files.